open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 A Metric SDK MUST provide a mechanism to sample `Exemplar`s from measurements via the `ExemplarFilter` and `ExemplarReservoir` hooks.

-A Metric SDK MUST allow `Exemplar` sampling to be disabled.
-In this instance the SDK SHOULD not have overhead related to exemplar sampling.
+`Exemplar` sampling SHOULD be turned off by default.
+If `Exemplar` sampling is off, the SDK MUST NOT have overhead related to exemplar sampling.

-A Metric SDK MUST sample `Exemplar`s only from measurements within the context of a sampled trace BY DEFAULT.

 A Metric SDK MUST allow exemplar sampling to leverage the configuration of metric aggregation.
 For example, Exemplar sampling of histograms should be able